bhardwajNihal/easeMyMeet/README.md

     # Adding server actions for
     - user entry, update username
     - create, delete, fetch events

+    # public and private routes overview
+    - /dashboard is for the logged-in owner to manage their profile, events, availability, etc.
+    - /[username] is a read-only public version of admin profile.

     - complex logic to fetch user availability, i.e. time slots for the respective available days that user set for other to book meetings
     - server action to update availbality